COI360 - Intelligent Document Processing System

 Impact

-How might we transform the legacy OCR-based verification workflow into an AI-powered, user-centric experience that reduces manual effort, increases accuracy, and scales across diverse COI templates.
+How might we transform a rigid OCR based verification workflow into an AI supported, reviewer centric experience that reduces manual effort, improves accuracy and scales across diverse COI templates?

 65%